The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

+Third, the comparison of Figures \ref{sip_a}, \ref{sip_b}a, and \ref{sip_b}b shows that the applicability range of the augmented power law approximation is the wider the smaller the value of $p$.
+We got support for this finding when we adjusted the parameter $p$ for the individual $\sigma(T,S = {\rm const.})$ by numerically minimizing the mean square deviation: For all data sets displayed in Figure \ref{sip_a}, the optimum value of $p$ considerably decreases with increasing upper bound of the considered $T$ interval.
+Moreover, it is noteworthy that this optimum $p$ value varies substantially with $S$, too.

+Summarizing the above three points, we have demonstrated how biased interpretations based solely on a single $\sigma$ versus $T^p$ diagram are.
+Furthermore, concerning the examined data sets, we have seen that it is impossible to draw any definite conclusion on the optimum exponent, in contradiction to the interpretation in Ref.\ \onlinecite{Waf.etal.99}.
+In consequence, it is also not possible to locate the transition point from metallic to insulating conduction in an unambiguous manner by means of the augmented power law approach.

+Nevertheless, the question arises why, as Figure \ref{sip_a} shows, the $\sigma = a +b\ T^{1/3}$ ansatz can approximate the measured data over more than one decade of $T$ values reasonably well.
+To clarify this point, our Figure \ref{sip_c} displays a magnification of the weak deviations between measured data and corresponding approximations to which we already pointed in the above discussion of Figure \ref{sip_a}.

+It is noteworthy that all but one of the curves in Figure \ref{sip_c} have a pronounced s-shape.
+This feature indicates that the respective $\sigma(T,S = {\rm const.})$ exhibit inflection points in the $\sigma$ versus $T^{1/3}$ plot Figure \ref{sip_a}.
+Thus, it is not surprising that $\sigma = a + b\, T^{1/3}$ approximations, corresponding to straight lines therein, seem to work nicely over a rather broad $T$ range in the vicinity of these points.\cite{lin_approx}

+We remark, moreover, that such an s-shape seems not to be consistent with the used ansatz: If a pure $\sigma = a +b\ T^{1/3}$ behavior were approached with decreasing $T$, the deviation should have a parabolic shape at sufficiently low $T$.
+Thus, also for this reason, the extrapolations to $T = 0$ given in Figure \ref{sip_a} have to be called into question.

+The problems with the augmented power law analysis described above are another strong motivation for an as unbiased as possible examination of the MIT studies on Si:P. Therefore, we now reanalyze these measurements inspecting the behavior of the logarithmic derivative $w(T,n = {\rm const.}, S = {\rm const.})$.
+In doing so, we start with considering three experiments in which the MIT was tuned by varying the P concentration, $n$, that is, Refs.\ \onlinecite{Ros.etal.80}, \onlinecite{Ros.etal.83}, and \onlinecite{Stu.etal.93}.

-Here, we reconsider these studies inspecting the behavior of the logarithmic derivative $w(T,n)$ to examine the justification of the augmented power law analysis.
-Our Fig.\ \ref{sip_1} contrasts $w(T,n = {\rm const.})$ curves, which were obtained from the data published in Refs.\ \onlinecite{Stu.etal.93}, \onlinecite{Ros.etal.80}, and \onlinecite{Ros.etal.83} with theoretical curves, for details see the caption.
-This graph shows a more complex behavior than our Fig.\ \ref{castner} on Si:As.
+Our Figure \ref{sip_1} contrasts $w(T,n = {\rm const.})$ which we obtained from the data published in these works with curves resulting from hypothetical $\sigma(T)$ obeying augmented power laws, for details see its caption.
+This diagram shows a more complex behavior than our corresponding Figure \ref{castner} on Si:As.
 The following features of the experimental data are particularly remarkable.